Tom Penn: St. Jude Children's Research Hospital

 Penn has been a member of the Board of Governors of St. Jude Children's Research Hospital since 2002.
-He helped found for St. Jude—an NBA Cares program that raises awareness and funds to fight childhood cancer.
+He helped found for St. Jude an NBA Cares program that raises awareness and funds to fight childhood cancer.
 For the 2010-11 NBA Season, Hoops for St. Jude features the endorsement of NBA stars Dwyane Wade, Dwight Howard, Pau Gasol, Kevin Love, Rudy Gay, David Lee, Steve Blake, and coach George Karl.
-Penn serves on the board of directors of the Children's Cancer Association, a Portland-based charity that provides services and programs to children and families who are traumatized by cancer and other diseases.
+Penn was instrumental in spearheading the partnership and building of Memphis Grizzlies House on the St. Jude Campus.
+Penn also served on the board of directors of the Children's Cancer Association, a Portland-based charity that provides services and programs to children and families who are traumatized by cancer and other diseases.